stephaneVercouillieBMID/slate/source/workingVersion.html.md

 List of Supported Standard "claim" Values

-OpenID Connect specifies a set of [standard claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims), or user attributes.
+As per specified by OpenID Connect, there is a set of [standard claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims), or user attributes.
 They are intended to supply the client app with consented user details such as email, name and picture, upon request.

 Using this method of requesting claims, you need to specify the endpoint you want the claims to come from (see examples below).

 Here are these claims:claims: